 - The clinical competency assessment takes place over approximately 3-5 days.
 Each customized program will include several evaluation components; some components will be completed at our onsite facilities and others will be completed remotely (via Zoom).
 All participants will have at least 1 day of in-person, onsite activities.

-- The final report is typically completed 6-8 weeks after completion of all elements of the assessment, and approximately 10-14 weeks from the receipt of application.
+- Due to the customization of our process, the timelines can vary; however, the final report is typically completed 6-8 weeks after completion of all elements of the assessment, and approximately 10-14 weeks from the receipt of application.

 - Most clinical competency assessment programs cost between $13,000 and $18,000.
 Each evaluation is completely customized, and the final costs vary depending on the participant’s needs and area(s) of specialization.
 The final amount due (after the $10,500 deposit) is billed in a separate invoice and must be paid before the scheduled assessment activities begin.